Make your own nut & plant based milks

 ALMOND MILK

-As mentioned, this starts with soaking almonds overnight in cool water - in the fridge.
+The process starts with soaking almonds overnight in cool water - in the fridge.

 After blending the mixture for 1-2 minutes, pour the milk through a nut milk bag or ultra fine sieve into a mixing bowl/bucket.
 Be sure to thoroughly squeeze all of the liquid.

 For ease of use, the ‘milked’ liquid can then be poured back into the rinsed and cleaned blender (which has a pouring spout) then decanted into sterilised glass bottles.
-Alternatively, use a ladle or measuring cup with a spout to pour the milk directly from the mixing bowl/bucket into the sterilised bottles.

-Quantities: 1 cup raw almonds to 4-5 cups of filtered water.
+1 cup raw almonds to 4-5 cups of filtered water.
 Do some experimenting with quantities as changing the ratio of almonds to water will simply change the creamy nature of the final product.

 How long does almond milk last?